-(a) 16 cores on Linux (Cluster-F) (b) 32 cores on Windows (Cluster-E) (c) 64 cores on Windows (Cluster-E)
+(a) 16 cores on Linux (Cluster-F) (b) 32 cores on Windows (Cluster-E) (c) 64 cores on Windows (Cluster-E) Figure 5.

-Figure 5.
 Performance of Parallel GTM for 20K PubChem data with 16, 32 and 64 cores running on Cluster-E (32 and 64 cores) and Cluster-F (16 cores) plotted with absicca defining the the data decomposition running on $m \times n$ compute grids.

-As shown in Figure 5, the performance of parallel GTM is very sensitive on the choice of decomposition of responsible matrix R and, especially, the size of n affects greatly the performance.
+As shown in 0, the performance of parallel GTM is very sensitive on the choice of decomposition of responsible matrix R and, especially, the size of n affects greatly to the performance.
 This is because the large n value increases the number of row-communications for exchanging sub-matrix of Y, while the submatrices of X doesn't need to re-distribute after starting processing since they are not changed throughout the whole process.
 Also, the results show that the worst case performance is not changed as much as we increase the number of cores.
-This implies that the worst performance is mainly due to the overheads caused by the use of MPI and its communications, not the process computing time in each core.
-The outperformance on Linux (Figure 5(a)) is because our parallel GTM implementation is using the statistics package R which is better optimized in Linux than Windows.
-In Windows (Figure 5(b) and (c)), we have obtained overall performance gains of about 16.89 (%) ~ 24.41 (%) by doubling the number of cores.
+This implies that the worst performance is mainly due to the overheads caused by the use of MPI and their communications, not the process computing time in each core.
+The outperformance on Linux (0(a)) is because our parallel GTM implementation is using the statistics package R which is better optimized in Linux than Windows.
+In Windows (0(b) and (c)), we have obtained overall performance gains of about 16.89 $(\%) \sim 24.41$ (%) by doubling the number of cores.
 Further current algorithm has an inherently sequential component.
 So we have succeeded in distributing the memory but we need further study of compute performance.

 Correlation measurement by CCA: We have processed 100,000 PubChem data points by using our parallel MDS and GTM and measured similarity between MDS and GTM outputs by using CCA.
-As shown in Figure 6, the correlation shows a strong linear relationship between MDS and GTM outputs.
+As shown in Figure 6 as a result, the correlation measured by CCA shows a strong linear relationship between MDS and GTM outputs.